5 Things to Throw Away This Summer

-Maybe it's the wide-open windows, or that bright sun shining a spotlight on every bit of clutter in the house, but summertime makes me want to purge, purge, purge my kitchen!
-Plus, I use the space totally differently in warm-weather months.
-"Summer means more frequent and casual get-togethers, friends and kids running through the house, and a desire to keep entertaining easy," says Tanya Whitford of Organizing Wonders.
+Maybe it’s the wide-open windows, or that bright sun shining a spotlight on every bit of clutter in the house, but summertime makes me want to purge, purge, purge my kitchen!
+Plus, I use the space totally differently in warm-weather months than I do in the colder ones.
+“Summer means more frequent and casual get-togethers, friends and kids running through the house, and a desire to keep entertaining easy,” says Tanya Whitford of Organizing Wonders.

 So to clear my head — and my space — for a season of carefree entertaining, here are five things I’m throwing away this summer.
 Consider doing the same!

 Even the most resilient of food storage pieces can get stained, broken, or warped after a while.
 “If your containers put in a long winter storing soups and stews, it might be time to replace them,” says Whitford.
 Look for stain-resistant, BPA-free plastic versions if you’ll be bringing food to picnics or the beach, or glass ones if you mostly store food for home use.

 - Pyrex Glass and Silicone Lids Storage Set, $35 for 18-piece set at Target

 - OXO 8-Piece SNAP Glass Food Storage Container Set, $30

 Rubbermaid Brilliance 22-piece Food Storage Container Set, $40 at Bed Bath & Beyond